The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

+\begin{proof} We refer to Section~\ref{sec:semi-algebraic-sets} for a reminder on trivial forms.
+We pick a minimal model $R$ of the manifold $M$ (over $\mathbb{R}$) and a quasi-isomorphism from $R$ to the sub-CDGA of trivial forms in $\Omega_{PA}^*(M)$, which exists because the sub-CDGA of trivial forms is quasi-isomorphic to $\Omega_{PA}^*(M)$ (see Section 1.3), and hence, is itself a real model for $M$.
+We compose this new quasi-isomorphism this the inclusion to eventually get a quasi-isomorphism $\sigma: R\rightarrow\Omega_{PA}^*(M)$ which factors through the sub-CDGA of trivial forms, and we set $\varepsilon = \int_M\sigma(-): R\rightarrow\mathbb{R}[-n]$.
+The CDGA $R$ is of finite type because $M$ is a closed manifold.
+Hence, we can apply the Lambrechts-Stanley Theorem~\cite[Theorem~1.1]{LambrechtsStanley2008} to the pair $(R,\epsilon)$ to get the Poincaré duality algebra $A$ of our statement. \end{proof}

-Let $A$ be a Poincaré duality CDGA of finite type and let $\{a_{i}\}$ be a graded basis of $A$.
-Consider the dual basis $\{ a_{i}^{\vee} \}$ with respect to the duality pairing, i.e.\ $\varepsilon(a_{i} a_{j}^{\vee}) = \delta_{ij}$ is given by the Kronecker symbol.
-Then the \textbf{diagonal cocycle} is defined by the following formula and is independent of the chosen graded basis (see e.g.\ \cite{FelixOpreaTanre2008}):
+Let $A$ be a Poincaré duality \abbr{CDGA} of finite type and let $\{a_{i}\}$ be a homogeneous basis of $A$.
+Consider the dual basis $\{ a_{i}^{*} \}$ with respect to the duality pairing, i.e.\ $\varepsilon(a_{i} a_{j}^{\*}) = \delta_{ij}$ is given by the Kronecker symbol.
+Then the \textbf{diagonal cocycle} is defined by the following formula and is independent of the chosen homogeneous basis (see e.g.~\cite[Definition~8.16]{FelixOpreaTanre2008}: